Original vs. Remake: The Unknown Soldier (Tuntematon Sotilas) 1955 vs. 1985

 Original: The movie features considerably more dialogue from the novel which is somewhat cleaned up.
 Some of the dialogue is very contemporary and would now be considered somewhat outdated.

-Remake: The movie uses a lot of the same key dialogue but with some differences, either in direct reference to the original film or possibly more compliant with Linna’s original version of the novel (The War Novel a.k.a.
-Sotaromaani).
+Remake: The movie uses a lot of the same key dialogue but with some differences, either in direct reference to the original film or possibly more compliant with Linna’s original novel .
 There is a lot more swearing and the dialogue is considerably shortened in some scenes.
 Some of the outdated phrases and references from the original have also been dropped.

 Original: The film has a full musical score and utilizes original compositions.
 Also, Jean Sibelius’ Finlandia and Ivan Larionov’s Kalinka are recurring leitmotif’s throughout the movie.